Privacy policy

 We collect Personal Information in the above categories from the consumers themselves, other users of the Service, service providers and business partners, third parties, and by automatic means for the purposes described in this Privacy Policy, and as required to comply with applicable law.

-• As a California consumer, you also have the right to request that we tell you which of your Personal Information we have disclosed for a business purpose, or sold, in the previous 12 months.
+1. Right to Know.
+As a Consumer, you also have the right to request that we tell you which of your Personal Information we have disclosed for a business purpose, Sold (as defined in the CCPA) in the previous 12 months.
 With respect to Personal Information being disclosed for a business purpose, the consumer shall receive the categories of information disclosed and the types of entities they have been disclosed to.
 This right may not be exercised more than twice in a 12-month period.
-For Personal Information being sold, this includes the categories of information being sold and the categories of third parties to whom it is being sold.
-In the past 12 months, we have disclosed personal information falling under the following categories of Personal Information:
+For Personal Information being Sold, this includes the categories of information being sold and the categories of third parties to whom it is being sold.
+In the past 12 months, we have disclosed Personal Information falling under the following categories of Personal Information:

 • Identifiers;